centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 ### Sending events

-If you want to test that events are sent to Influxdb 2 correctly:
+If you want to test that events are sent to InfluxdDB 2 correctly:

-1. Log in to the server that you configured to send events to Influxdb 2 (your central server, a remote server or a poller).
+1. Log in to the server that you configured to send events to InfluxdDB 2 (your central server, a remote server or a poller).
 2. Run the following command:

    ```shell